OpenQDev/OpenQ-Careers/engineering/README.md

 ### Who We're Looking For

-🚧 Still thinking...🤔

 ### Must Haves
 *AKA The things we'll actually interview for to explore expertise*

 ✅ Proficiency in Node.js

-✅ Ability to spin up and down MongoDB instances like a pro on a platform you'll decide on
+✅/👌 (Heavily preferred) Basic proficiency in Go, or willingness to learn

+✅ Proficiency in Prisma + MongoDB

-✅ Ability to rapidly grok and integrate with third-party APIs, like GitHub, Notion, Trello and the like
+✅ Ability to rapidly grok and integrate with third-party APIs

 ✅ Familiarity with best practices in DevOps

 ### Nice to Haves
 *AKA The things it would be cool for you to already know, but if not, we'll teach you!*

 👌 Familiarity with open source and working with decentralized teams of contributors

-👌 Interest+skills in Rust - we intend to migrate our containers running Node.js to more efficient and "decentralizable" WASM processes at earliest possibility
+👌 Proficiency in Postgres

 👌 Kubernetes/Docker experience

-👌 CircleCI experience

-👌 Familiarity with decentralized

 ### Ready?